higgsbi/normalc/README.md

 ## Style

 - Headers in the standard library should use relative paths (e.g., `../string/string.h`)
+    - This allows for reuse of header names (e.g., `string.h`) with pseudo "namespaces"
 - Structs, enums, and unions are capitalized camel case
 - Structs use `typedef` to reduce code length, regardless of opacity
 - Variables and functions are snake case